dmitrdv123/janedoe/README.md

 - testing payment with conversion
 - payment: during conversion payment we can have situation when output amount changed.
 Currently we are showing error.
 Probably we need to automatically upgrade conversion card and show only warning
-- api: monitoring api, performance counters
-- api: we are saving tokens into db with address and blockchain as pk.
-However we have multiple tokens with the same such pk.
-Need to investigate it
 - aws: make appservice private to access only from api gateway
 - aws: configure cloudformation logs to delete when stack destroyed and retain
 - protocol: hide shop address using https://railgun.org/wallets.html or something based on zksync alg